Use the Add Data button on the Map tab to create a query layer in your map.

 - Spatial reference—This is the coordinate system and other related spatial properties for the layer.

 - SRID—This is the layer's spatial reference identifier and is used to ensure that only geometries with the same spatial reference identifier are returned by the query.
+The SRID value will be blank if the query layer does not have a spatial field.
+If this value is set, all features that do not have the specified geometry SRID value will be excluded from the result set.

 - Query layers can be added to the map by clicking the Add Data button on the Map ribbon and selecting the Query Layer button from the drop-down list.
 This will open the query layer window.